fluxninja/aperture/docs/content/get-started/playground/playground.md

 :::note

-Every time you wish to manually run the traffic, make sure to press the `Stop Wavepool Generator` button first.
+To manually run the traffic, make sure to press the `Stop Wavepool Generator` button first.

 :::